-- 190. If a licence were issued, UQ would be required to submit a contingency plan to the Regulator before planting the GMOs.
-This plan would detail measures to be undertaken in the event of any unintended presence of the GM sorghum outside permitted areas. - 191.
-Before planting the GMOs, UQ would also be required to provide the Regulator with a method to reliably and uniquely detect the GMOs or the presence of the genetic modifications in a recipient organism.
+190. As per licence conditions, UQ is required to submit a contingency plan to the Regulator before planting the GMOs.
+This plan would detail measures to be undertaken in the event of any unintended presence of the GM sorghum outside permitted areas.

+191. Before planting the GMOs, UQ is also required to provide the Regulator with a method to reliably and uniquely detect the GMOs or the presence of the genetic modifications in a recipient organism.